alfonsof/aws-python-examples/awslambdainvoke-capi/README.md

 * You can select the bucket region changing the value of `REGION` variable in the code.

-* You can change the values of the payload to the Lambda function in the code (Payload):
+* You can change the values of the payload to the Lambda function in the code (payload):

 ```bash
   {